3D Printing Material: Elastomeric Polyurethane CLIP (DLS) resin

 - Technical specifications on the material

-Elastomeric Polyurethane CLIP resin material (EPU)
+Elastomeric Polyurethane CLIP (DLS) resin material (EPU)

 EPU is a high-performance polyurethane elastomer.
 It exhibits excellent elastic behavior under cyclic tensile and compressive loads.
 EPU is useful for demanding applications where high elasticity, impact, and tear resistance are needed such as cushioning, gaskets, and seals.